 How could we make eating in the Compass units an exciting and inspiring experience everyday?

 We had to create interest and excitement in a range of dishes that were familiar yet unfamiliar.
 By creating an ‘out of office moment’ we could turn a regular lunch hour into a moment of inspiration and connection and transport people via a food experience.
 Food is the gateway to a culture and these food propositions were developed to give people a ‘bite-sized’ adventure and encourage people to escape via experiencing a place through food.

 We celebrated familiar and unfamiliar British dishes from around the nation in a fun and engaging way.
 Inspired by the old British food related nursery rhymes we named the concept, Four & Twenty, and extended the idea to messaging to regionality.
 The visual language is influenced by the British ‘gastropub’, the epitome of quality ingredients and reinvented classics.

-2. Real and super simple – the Compass units all presented various communication challenges and were busy places so it was vital that each cuisine proposition was immediately clear and motivating in a very single-minded idea.
+The Compass units all presented various communication challenges and were busy places so it was vital that each cuisine proposition was immediately clear and motivating in a very single-minded idea.

-3. Sales stories – we brought real storytelling about food and regionality through the entire experience from the strapline, through eye-level messaging and buy-level messaging to inspire customers and help them navigate the range.
+We brought real storytelling about food and regionality through the entire experience from the strapline, through eye-level messaging and buy-level messaging to inspire customers and help them navigate the range.